luizfnunes/JacWin10/README.md

 # JacWin10
-JacWin10 XFCE Theme
+JacWin10 XFCE Theme<br/>
-Just a Copy Windows10
+Just a Copy Windows10<br/>
-Created by Luiz F. Nunes
+Created by Luiz F. Nunes<br/>

-Theme XFWM4 to Window Manager and GTK2 Theme for XFCE
+Theme XFWM4 to Window Manager and GTK2 Theme for XFCE<br/>

 To install unzip the folder to directory of themes of system: